Cholla Campground

 Directions

-Located 5 miles north of Roosevelt Dam.
-From Mesa: Take State Hwy 87/Beeline Highway north for about 60 miles to its junction with State Hwy 188.
-Turn right and follow State Hwy 188 south for 28 miles to the site.
-From Globe: Take State Hwy 188 north for 30 miles, continue across the bridge for 6 miles to the site.
+From Mesa: Take State Hwy.
+87/Beeline Highway north for about 60 miles to its junction with State Hwy.
+188. Turn right and follow State Hwy.
+188 south for 28 miles to the site.
+From the Globe area: Take State Hwy.
+188 north for 30 miles to its junction with State Hwy.
+188. Continue on State Hwy.
+188 across the bridge for 6 miles to the site.
+The campground is 5 miles north of Roosevelt Dam.

 Amenities